My Philosophy

 Stage 4: Upgrade Your Worldview

 The fourth stage is about becoming spiritually literate through a process of study and preparation.
-The result is the organic shift if your worldview, and readiness for your journey.
+The result is the organic upgrading of your worldview, which supports a readiness for your journey.

 We each come from lineages that, millennia ago, would have prepared us within the context of the unique community we would have been born into.
-These communities would be have been able to survive by remaining static—they were adept for change.
+These communities would not survive by remaining static—they had to be adept for change.

 Now, because the wisdom and knowledge gap exists within a world with a vast number of cross-cultural spiritual practices, modalities, and studies, it is crucial to prepare (spiritual foundations) for your travel across the spiritual landscape.